 Homeland Security and Emergency Management (HSEM) Region 3 Joint Powers Board

 Northwest Minnesota has a 14-county Joint Powers Board, made up of Emergency Management Directors and related partners, that receives grant funding for this program from the Homeland Security Grant Program.
 The 2019 Annual Report can be viewed for additional information on regional activity.

 A division of the Minnesota Department of Homeland Security.
 For additional information, please visit their website.

 Preparedness and planning for disastrous events involves everyone, and multiple partners are involved.
 This is the essence of a whole community planning approach: people working together to keep the nation safe, resilient and prepared.

 Projects completed help to support multiple planning and preparedness activities as well as projects that build and sustain the prevention, protection, mitigation, response and recovery capabilities essential to achieving the National Preparedness Goal of a secure and resilient

 nation.
 Multiple plans, exercises, training events and have been supported and completed in NW Minnesota.

 The Northwest Regional Development Commission has been working with members of the HSEM Region 3 Joint Powers Board since 2007 on planning, training and exercise events funded primarily through the Homeland Security Grant Program.
 The general focus evolves annually, partially depending on state and federal requirements as well as regional need.
-The current focus for 2020 revolves around terrorism prevention and preparedness activities.
+The current focus for 2021 revolves around terrorism prevention and preparedness activities and COVID-19 needs.